 A general guideline in the Meher Baba world was and is “Don’t worry, be happy”, and take care of your responsibilities.
 There is an emphasis on service to others in the world.
 So it was all very grounding.
 I was weaned off New Age language as well, as the language used in the community was so ordinary, too.

 There were some things in this world that struck me as being related to meditation, but in a very natural way.
-Visiting the Mehercenter in Meherabad, near Ahmednagar (near Pune), I visited Meher Baba’s tomb daily.
+Visiting the Meher center in Meherabad, which is near Ahmednagar (near Pune), I visited Meher Baba’s tomb daily.
 The energetic atmosphere there switched me straight into meditation more powerfully than anything else I had experienced.
 Avataric energy does that.
-It was filled with love and compassion.
+It was filled with immense love and compassion.

 On the evening of 9th July 1925, before going into one room Meher Baba said He would stop talking from that night on, and then be in silence.
 The next day He came out in silence, and was silent for the rest of his life.
-He used and alphabet board to start with to communicate.
-(Silence day is observed on the 10th of July to commemorate the first day of silence.)
+He used an alphabet board to start with to communicate, and then hand gestures that his followers could interpret.
+(This going into Silence is remembered as Silence day which is observed on the 10th of July.)

 I went into that room for a couple of minutes and tried to meditate.
 The energy was too intensely silent for me, almost burning, and I came out of the room before getting a headache.